Ibaloi people: Culture

 Music is also important among the Ibaloi, with the Jew's harp (kodeng), nose flute (kulesheng), native guitar (kalsheng or Kambitong), bamboo striking instruments, drums (solibao), gongs (kalsa), and many others.
 They are considered sacred, and must always be played for a reason, such as a cañao feast.

 Men wear a g-string (kuval), and the wealthy include a dark blue blanket (kulabaw or alashang) while the rest use a white one (kolebao dja oles).
 Women wear a blouse (kambal) and a skirt (aten or divet).
 Gold-plated teeth covers (shikang), copper leglets (batding), copper bracelets (karing), and ear pendants (tabing) reflect the benefits of mining for gold and copper.
 Lode or placer mining is followed by ore crushing using a large flat stone (gai-dan) and a small one (alidan).
 The gold in the resultant fine sand is then separated (sabak) in a water trough (dayasan).
 The gold is then melted into cakes.

 Older Ibaloi people may have tattooed arms as a sign of prestige.

 Because of fertile soils and climate of Benguet, the Ibaloi are predominantly farmers.
 There are two varieties of rice.
 These are the kintoman and talon.
-The kintoman is the red variety of rice that is long grained, tastier and comes in various forms; the balatin-naw which is soft and sticky when cooked, the shaya-ut which is also soft, and the putaw which is slightly rough on the palate when eaten.
+The kintoman is the red variety of rice that is long grained and comes in various forms; the balatin-naw which is soft and sticky when cooked, the shaya-ut which is also soft, and the putaw which is slightly rough on the palate when eaten.
 This variety of rice is also used to make the native rice wine called tafey.
 The second variety of rice, the talon, on the other hand, is the white lowland type that is planted during the rainy season.
 Ibalois also plant root crops like camote, gabi, cassava and potatoes.
 Vegetation includes cabbage, celery and pechay.
 There are also several kinds of wild mushrooms in addition to fruits like avocados, bananas and mangoes grown in many areas.
 Meat consumed includes pigs, cows, goats and chickens as well as wild deer (olsa), wild pigs (alimanok) and big lizard (tilay).
 Lastly, the Ibaloi consume fish from the few rivers in their area.